 Guide to Week 4: Thursday

-We will discuss thoroughly ways to apply Marxist critical methods to "Soldiers," and at the end, we can try out some Marxist methods on Chapter X. You will write your "Working with" assignment on "Cat."
-Remember that Marxist theory teaches us to look for sources of mental behavior, and what characters say and do, in social conditions rather than in repressed psychological events from their past existence.
+We will discuss thoroughly ways to apply Marxist critical methods to "Soldiers," and at the end, we can try out some Marxist methods on some of the other texts you are reading in literature classes.
+You will write your "Working with" assignment on "Cat in the Rain" and its "interchapter" marked "X" (Roman numeral for "10").
+Remember that Marxist theory teaches us to look for sources of mental behavior, and what characters say and do, in the historical situation and material circumstances in which they live, rather than in repressed psychological events from their past existence.
 Think about the historical situation in which the narrative is set and the effect it may have on social relations among the characters.
 Think about the commercial situation in which characters find themselves, including the "economy" of the household or relationship.
 Which characters have the power to command and which characters obey, and from what socio-economic sources do those powers and obedience derive?
-Click here for a list of terms of art and processes necessary to applications of Marxist interpretive methods.

 Useful Web Sites